fanluo12/GrindForNextJob/README.md

 For each string, use char array to store frequency of each character and put {charArray.toString, string} to HashMap
 ## 50. Pow(x, n)
 Careful with overflow
+## 53. Maximum Subarray
+Use curSum to loop through array, once current sum is less than current value, raplace it
 ## 55. Jump Game
 Update maxIndex variable when looping.
 Once maxIndex < current index, return false since it cannot reaches end
 ## 56. Merge Intervals